Last Updated on 08/25/23 by quiltripping

 With my medallion I was able to purchase tokens from a vending machine in the laundry room that I could use in the washers or dryers.
 I brought my own detergent pods, but laundry soap was also available for purchase with the medallion.

-The laundry room also has ironing boards and irons for guest’s use.
+The laundry room also had ironing boards and irons for guest’s use.

 My Sapphire Princess itinerary for South America and Antarctica

-What I learned on this cruise is that the itinerary for sailing in this part of the world is dictated by the weather and is fluid.
-Unlike expedition ships, the Sapphire Princess is not designed to handle close encounters with ice of any size.
+What I learned on this cruise is that the itinerary for sailing in this part of the world was dictated by the weather and was fluid.
+Unlike expedition ships, the Sapphire Princess was not designed to handle close encounters with ice of any size.

-And though it is a big ship and can easily handle 30 foot waves, for the comfort of the passengers, the captain tried to minimize this experience, unique as it may be.
+And although it was a big ship and could easily handle 30 foot waves, for the comfort of the passengers, the captain tried to minimize this experience, unique as it may be.

 Throughout the cruise, the captain stressed that he was making the necessary choices to keep the ship and everyone in it safe and the schedule was adjusted accordingly.
 Flexibility was key.